siam3310/cinextma/README.md

 ## Contributing

-CINEXTMA is an open-source project, and we welcome contributions from the community.
-If you'd like to contribute, please follow these guidelines:
+Contributions to CINEXTMA are welcome!
+If you'd like to contribute, please refer to the [CONTRIBUTING](CONTRIBUTING.md) file for guidelines and instructions.

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and ensure the code is properly tested.
-4. Submit a pull request, describing the changes you've made and why they're valuable.

-I appreciate all kinds of contributions, including bug reports, feature requests, documentation improvements, and code enhancements.

 ## License